Thriller-Film-Productions/Music-video-maker/README.md

 This pattern will make the dots move in a square.

+You can also change the 4th text box to set the dots to travel randomly

 ### Controls

 Left click to attract the dots to your mouse and right click to repel them.